jonathan-bower/DataScienceResources/README.md

 1. [About Me](#about-me)

 ## Data Science Getting Started
-Data Science is a multidisciplinary field covering at the very minimum - statistics, programming, machine learning [Drew Conway's venn diagram](http://drewconway.com/zia/2013/3/26/the-data-science-venn-diagram).
+Data Science is a multidisciplinary field covering at the very minimum - statistics, programming, machine learning [Drew Conway's venn diagram](http://drewconway.com/zia/2013/3/26/the-data-science-venn-diagram) or [Cheat Sheet of a Modern Data Scientist](http://www.marketingdistillery.com/2014/08/30/data-science-skill-set-explained/).
 These topics are covered throughout this repo.
 I personally find the best way to learn a topic is to get my hands dirty quickly - with that in mind I would probably get to work in python and then implement different tools or theory into my toolkit as I understand each element.
 If you haven't used python before I would strongly urge you to use the codecademy course to familiarize yourself with the content and how to program.
 Good luck and have fun.

 A note about order - I framed the contents in the Pipeline & Tools section order of the data pipeline starting with acquisition, exploratory data analysis, cleaning data, model section & evaluation and then visualization.